cvija1/house-marketplace/README.md

 # Getting Started with Create React App
+This application is intended for buying, selling and renting property.
+It is fully functional and uses Firebase for the backend.
+Deployed at https://stalwart-raindrop-3b019b.netlify.app/.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts